Friends of Pheasant Branch Volunteers Continue Invasive Species Removal

 Crossing Municipal Boundaries

 Our early work took place within the Dane County portion of the Conservancy, outside of the city limits.
-Now, along the southeast corridor trail we are within the city boundary and therefore must operate under a new set of rules.
-Our relationship with the City of Middleton has seen its share of city leaders and leadership styles.
-Starting with Penni Klein’s stronghold, and now more recently Kiley Scherer (Director of Parks and Recreation), there has been a learning curve needed to overcome familiar challenges that present themselves as we continue our work.
+Now, along the southeast corridor trail, we are within the city boundary and therefore must operate under a new set of rules.
+Strengthening the collaborative relationship between the Friends of Pheasant Branch and the City of Middleton is a key strategic goal, to help us be better partners in stewardship of the Conservancy and to facilitate our restoration work within city limits.
+As we grow our relationship with the City of Middleton, we have needed to overcome logistical and policy challenges that present themselves as we continue our work.

 We continue to work with the city to find solutions to these obstacles.
-In the last few years there has been a significant turnover in city staff, and we have needed to allow time as fresh staff get up to speed and we form new relationships with our partners.
-On our end, we have suggested the need for the city to adopt a volunteer handbook like that used by Dane County Parks to establish a clearinghouse for policies that apply to groups and individuals interested in helping the city protect and restore our public lands.
+In the last few years, there has been a significant turnover in city staff, and it has taken time for new staff to get up to speed.
+On our end, we are working with the city to adopt a volunteer handbook like that used by Dane County Parks to establish a clearinghouse for policies that apply to groups and individuals interested in helping the city protect and restore our public lands.
 We feel we have made progress on this front but given the workload and annual work cycles of the Parks and Recreation Department, these approvals take time.

 Join the Effort